wendyverdonk93/docs/content/api/api/authentication.md

 {{< description >}}
 ## Authentication

 All requests to the MultiSafepay [API](/faq/general/multisafepay-glossary/#api) require authentication.
-Authentication is provided by including an [API key](/faq/general/multisafepay-glossary/#api-key) as an HTTP header in your request.
-Each website has its own API key so if you are operating multiple websites make sure to use the corresponding key.
+Authentication is provided by including your [website API key](/set-up-your-account/site-id-api-key-secure-code) as an HTTP header in your request.

-The API key can be found under the website settings in your [MultiSafepay account](/getting-started/multisafepay-glossary/#multisafepay-accocunt)

 The HTTP header name for the API key is: **api_key**